PIH/openmrs-module-mirebalaismetadata/README.md

 1. Use Metadata Sharing (mds) to add the concept to the PIH EMR package.

-    1. Create mds package with select CIEL concepts.
+    1. Create mds package with select CIEL concepts from [mdsbuilder](https://mdsbuilder.openmrs.org/openmrs/).

     1. Download/Export the CIEL mds package.

-    1. Import the CIEL mds package into the PIH concepts server.
+    1. (carefully) Import the CIEL mds package into the PIH concepts server.

     1. Add the concepts to one of the PIH EMR mds packages.
 Zip file updates are pushed to the repo [https://github.com/PIH/openmrs-module-mirebalaismetadata](https://github.com/PIH/openmrs-module-mirebalaismetadata)

 ### Metadata Sharing (mds)

-Currently used for concepts.
+Currently used for deploying concepts.

+Each mirebalaismetadata mds package is [described](https://github.com/PIH/openmrs-module-mirebalaismetadata/blob/master/api/src/main/resources/README.md).

 New concepts are created using the Concept Dictionary Maintenance UI: [https://concepts.pih-emr.org/openmrs/dictionary/index.htm](https://concepts.pih-emr.org/openmrs/dictionary/index.htm)** (NOTE: Do not add/edit concepts without first consulting Ellen Ball)**

 Concepts are bundled into zip files using the Metadata Sharing module in the admin UI.
+For transparency of the contents of each mds package, we are improving the packages to include only one ConvSet concepts for each mds.
+For example, to add APGAR score to the MCH mds package, APGAR score is added to the "Maternal Child Health concept set".
+See [README](https://github.com/PIH/openmrs-module-mirebalaismetadata/blob/master/api/src/main/resources/README.md).

 Zip file updates are pushed to the repo [https://github.com/PIH/openmrs-module-mirebalaismetadata](https://github.com/PIH/openmrs-module-mirebalaismetadata)